Posted on December 1, 2014 by Special Ed.

 “Why?,” you ask.

-Well, I’ve just recently learned Google docs, Edmodo, Kahoot!, and a host of other online & tech programs I was previously able to use.
+Well, I’ve just recently learned Google docs, Edmodo, Kahoot!, and a host of other online & tech programs I was previously UNable to use.
 Well, I spent the better part of Saturday morning organizing my Google docs, making folders for them and being happy doing so.

 One of my favorite things to do is have my students share their work with me via Google docs.
-On Friday I was actually editing my student’s work as he was working on it.
+On Friday I was actually editing my student’s work as he was working on it across the room.
 One thing I like about Google docs, forms, & sheets is how it’s real time.
 One other thing I’m really enthused about is Google forms.
 Over the Veteran’s Day four day weekend, I took that time to create my monthly self-assessments for the rest of the year with Google forms.
 I couldn’t believe how easy it was.
 Since my decision to go paperless, I’ve been so gung-ho about all things tech, and I am loving it!

 Dear Readers, what are you doing to incorporate technology into your classroom?
 Drop me a line and let me know!